UAL-RE/lc-containers_vms/learners/setup.md

 ### Linux

 We recommend installing VirtualBox from your distribution's package manager.
-If the version that comes with your distribution is different than the version used in this lesson, the screenshots might differ.
+If the version that comes with your distribution is different than the version used in this lesson (this lesson was developed with VirtualBox in the v7.1 series), the screenshots might differ.
 If you wish to install the latest version, follow the [instructions](https://www.virtualbox.org/wiki/Linux_Downloads) for your distribution.

 ::::::::::::::::::::::::